Police search for a suspect after 5 people were shot on a Kentucky highway

 A sheriff's department spokesperson said on Sunday afternoon that law enforcement had recovered an AR-15 rifle they believe could have been used in the shooting and authorities have recovered a vehicle belonging to the suspect.
 The vehicle and rifle were found in a wooded area near the interstate.

-Laurel County Sheriff's Deputy Gilbert Acciardo said the wooded terrain near Exit 49, the site of the shooting, is making it difficult to find the suspect.
+Laurel County Sheriff's Deputy Gilbert Acciardo said the wooded terrain near Exit 49, the site of the shooting, is making it difficult to find Couch.

 “That's probably one of the most remote exits along I-75, it's so wooded, there's one business, there's no residences, he couldn't have picked an area that is any more remote and difficult for us to try and locate him," Acciardo said.